AT&T & T-Mobile: The Failed Merger and the $4 Billion Breakup Fee

 Why did AT&T want to buy T-Mobile?

-AT&T wanted to eliminate a competitor and gain access to T-Mobile's wireless spectrum to build its 4G network.
-They argued the merger was necessary for the "future of American mobile internet."
+AT&T wanted to eliminate a "price-cutting" competitor and gain access to T-Mobile's spectrum.
+They argued the merger was the only way to build a national 4G network.

 Why did the government stop the merger?